 There are no explicit guidelines regulating such matters, but there are some sacred principles that surely must be taken into consideration in assessing this issue.

-For our present purpose we will explore the meaning of the phrase, “the head of the woman is the man.”
+For our present purpose, we will explore the meaning of the phrase, “the head of the woman is the man.”
 The Greek term is

-Some commentators take the position that the “headship” here reflected pertains only to that of Christian men (Meyer, Fee, etc.), while others insist that the relationship principle is broader than merely that of a Christian woman to a Christian man.
+Some commentators take the position that the headship here reflected pertains only to that of Christian men (Meyer, Fee, etc.), while others insist that the relationship principle is broader than merely that of a Christian woman to a Christian man.

 Findlay argues that the issue here “is one that touches the fundamental proprieties of life (8-15); and the three headships enumerated belong to the hierarchy of nature” (p.
 871).
 Lewis Johnson contends that the male gender as such “displays the authority of God on earth” (p.
 1247; cf. 11:7).

 Man or Husband?

-Next, there is the controversy as to whether the terms of verse 3 are to be rendered “man” and “woman,” or “husband” and “wife.”
+Next, there is the controversy as to whether the terms of verse 3 are to be rendered “man” and “woman” or “husband” and “wife.”
 The KJV, NKJV, ASV, NIV render the Greek terms

-gune as “man” and “woman,” while a few other versions (NRSV, ESV) translate the original words as “husband” and “wife” (though inconsistently within the same context).
+gune as “man” and “woman,” while a few other versions (NRSV, ESV) translate the original words as “husband” and “wife,” though inconsistently within the same context.

-Thus, it would appear that while the apostle, in this context, is discussing the principle of “headship” within the assembly of Christian worship, nonetheless, the principle of headship applies generally — in the home (cf. Ephesians 5:22ff), in the church, and even beyond — in our societal relationships.
+Thus, it would appear that while the apostle, in this context, is discussing the principle of headship within the assembly of Christian worship, nonetheless, the principle of headship applies generally — in the home (cf. Eph.
+5:22ff), in the church, and even beyond — in our societal relationships.

 The word “usurp,” as used in the King James Translation of 1 Timothy 2:12, is not a good rendition of the original term.
 The Greek word

-In that context it appears to have reference to spiritual matters, i.e., a woman is not to act in an official capacity as an “authority figure” over man in any sort of religious teaching capacity.
+In that context, it appears to have reference to spiritual matters.
+A woman is not to act in any official capacity as an “authority figure” over man in any sort of religious teaching role.
 For a more thorough study, see “Woman’s Role in the Church”.

 Beyond this, however, there are these facts: